 A customer in Goleta corrected about size, hers was eight feet across in one year.
 One site is so bad it took seven years to get that big, BUT it lived!
 Sages are tough customers if you grow them right.
 They can live in rock, sand or clay for more than 40, yes FORTY years.
 No soil amendments, no fertilizer, no drip irrigation, an occasional pruning and keep the dust off of them; native sage are EASY.

-Salvia Gracias tolerates sand and deer.
+Salvia 'Gracias' tolerates sand, clay and deer.

-Salvia Gracias is great for a bird garden and a butterfly garden.
+Salvia 'Gracias' is great for a bird garden and a butterfly garden.

-Salvia Gracias's fruit is edible.
+Fruit of Salvia 'Gracias' is edible.

-Communities for Salvia Gracias:Chaparral, Coastal Sage Scrub, Southern Oak Woodland and Central Oak Woodland.
+Communities for Salvia 'Gracias':Chaparral, Coastal Sage Scrub, Southern Oak Woodland and Central Oak Woodland.